Komander

-Komander (born December 15, 1998) is a Mexican luchador enmascarado (masked professional wrestler).
+Komander (born December 15, 1998) is a Mexican professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is one-half of Los Titanes del Aire with Hologram.
-He also wrestles for AEW's sister promotion Ring of Honor (ROH), where he is a former ROH World Television Champion.
-In Mexico, he makes appearances for AEW's partner promotion Consejo Mundial de Lucha Libre (CMLL) and is known for his time with Lucha Libre AAA Worldwide (AAA), where he is a former one-time AAA World Cruiserweight Champion and one-time AAA World Tag Team Champion.
+He also wrestles for AEW's sister promotion Ring of Honor (ROH), where he is a former one-time ROH World Television Champion.
+He is also makes appearances for AEW's partner promotion Consejo Mundial de Lucha Libre (CMLL).
+He is also known for his time with Lucha Libre AAA Worldwide (AAA), where he is a former one-time AAA World Cruiserweight Champion and one-time AAA World Tag Team Champion.

 Komander debuted in 2012, competing for local Reynosa-based promotions.
 He would later begin appearing for notable promotions in Mexico such as Lucha Memes, MDA Lucha Libre, War City Wrestling, and AAA.
 In 2022, he began wrestling in the United States, notably for Game Changer Wrestling, before signing with the U.S.-based AEW promotion in 2023.

-In wrestling, he is known for his complex high-flying maneuvers, which has earned him the nickname "El As del Espacio" (meaning "The Ace of Space").
-In Mexico, he uses a theme song named titled ¿Quién anda ahí? ("Who's there?"), which he rapped and produced himself.
+In professional wrestling, he is known for his complex high-flying maneuvers, which has earned him the nickname "El As del Espacio" (meaning "The Ace of Space").
+He also uses a theme song named titled ¿Quién anda ahí? ("Who's there?"), which he rapped and produced himself.